Security & Compliance.

 1. Cloud sales reps talk a good game when it comes to security.
 But no matter what they say, remember that your business holds executive responsibility for whether your systems truly meet the growing list of compliance mandates.
 At the end of the day, it’s YOUR contracts at risk if your security is not up to par.

-2. All Seaport-E contracts require ITAR compliance, and TBS delivers the only GovCon Cloud that assures comprehensive ITAR control.
+2. All Seaport-E contracts require ITAR compliance, and the TBS GovCon Cloud assures comprehensive ITAR control.
 Here’s why.
 TBS owns its hosting infrastructure and does not use consultants or subcontractors.
 All TBS employees are U.S. citizens, and all TBS Hosting Centers are in the continental United States.

 Other GovCon Clouds outsource their infrastructure to third parties, but these third parties’ compliance certifications DO NOT COVER their prime providers.
 For instance, Deltek’s Support staff for Costpoint SaaS is in the Philippines, an ITAR breach that AWS’s compliance can’t fix.
 (AWS is the outsourced hosting provider for Deltek SaaS and others.)